stuylinux/stuylinux.org/_posts/create_qr.md

 # Creating QR Codes with `qrencode`

-I was working on promotional materials for our presence at the Spring Clubs Pubs Fair (this Thursday and Friday, March 16 and 17!), and needed to generate a few QR codes.
+I was working on some posters for Stuy Linux, and needed to generate a few QR codes.
 Needless to say, I turned to FOSS command-line tools!

 ## Installing `qrencode`
-Technically, I *lied* to all of you!!
+Technically, I *lied* to all of you in the title!!
 The project is actually `libqrencode`.

 - On Debian/Ubuntu (dpkg) based systems, you can use `apt install qrencode`.
 - On Arch/Artix (pacman) based systems, you can use `pacman -S qrencode`.